MortezaShoeibi/SampleProject-django/README.md

 # alishoeibi-django-project

-This is a django-project which includes multiple useful features that can be used for education purposes and beginners.
+This is a django-project which includes multiple useful features that can be used for educational purposes and beginners.

 # Setup and run
 To run the project in development mode: